Aliases for EIF2AK1 Gene

 GeneCards Summary for EIF2AK1 Gene

 EIF2AK1 (Eukaryotic Translation Initiation Factor 2 Alpha Kinase 1) is a Protein Coding gene.
-Diseases associated with EIF2AK1 include pyriform sinus cancer and chronic monocytic leukemia.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Epstein-Barr virus infection.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+Diseases associated with EIF2AK1 include Leukoencephalopathy, Motor Delay, Spasticity, And Dysarthria Syndrome and Pyriform Sinus Cancer.
+Among its related pathways are Toll-like Receptor Signaling Pathway and Regulation of lipid metabolism Insulin signaling-generic cascades.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is EIF2AK4.

 UniProtKB/Swiss-Prot Summary for EIF2AK1 Gene